This is providing a crucial lifeline to businesses in the current economic climate, and will help the local economy to survive.

 "We also know that some businesses still need workers such as crop pickers which are desperately needed at the moment to harvest crops so they don't get wasted.
 We're currently working out how to put those people in need of short term work in touch with the businesses who currently have work available."

-The Councils encourage anyone needing support to engage with them through their website and they will respond as quickly as they can.
+The Councils encourage anyone who needs support to engage with them through their website and they will respond as quickly as they can.

 Find more information by following on social media at: